azgs-geomapmaker/geomapmaker/README.md

 Label text -- This is a duplicate of the MapUnit field, not sure why it exists, can be left blank, but the field should be there
-Symbol text NOT NULL -- This will have to be handled in a special way, see "special considerations section" AreaFillRGB text -- Specifically must be of format 'xxx;xxx;xxx' colorhex text -- this is not part of the specification, but I find it more useful than RGB so I've added it as an optional field
-DescriptionSourceID text REFERENCES DataSoruceID(datasoruceid) NOT NULL GeoMaterial text -- see "special considerations" GeoMaterialConfidence text REFERENCES Glossary(terms)
+Symbol text NOT NULL -- This will have to be handled in a special way, see "special considerations section" AreaFillRGB text -- Specifically must be of format 'xxx;xxx;xxx' hexcolor text -- this is not part of the specification, but I find it more useful than RGB so I've added it as another field DescriptionSourceID text REFERENCES  DataSources(DataSources_ID) NOT NULL GeoMaterial text -- see "special considerations" GeoMaterialConfidence text REFERENCES Glossary(Term)
 ````

 #### DataSources